Robomikel/Steam-Server-Manager/README.md

 Configure during install :
 During server install will download and copy `default-config\*_default.ps1` to `config-local\*_default.ps1`.
 Will Prompt for input to change default variables like ports and servername.
 [Wiki](https://github.com/Robomikel/Steam-Server-Manager/wiki/Configure-Default-Variables-during-Game-Server-install)
->change "$advanced = 1" in config-local\local_settings before run to disable prompt for input to change default variables.
+>change "$advanced = on" in config-local\local_settings before run to disable prompt for input to change default variables.
 Pauses to allow manual edit of
 ```\Steam-Server-Manager\config-local\*_default.ps1``` change any vars like port/s or server name.

 Recommned using Optional name, It will automatically grab APP ID